rbagd/rbagd.github.io/_posts/2015-07-10-seasonal-time-series-adjustment.markdown

 Some advantages of `seasonal` over `x12`:

 * `seasonal` supports both `X11` and `SEATS` methods. `x12` does not support `SEATS` yet.
-* Although it is a question of taste, `seasonal` is probably better polished visually, e.g. graphical outlier selection is very neat as well as interactive `shiny`-based model discovery.
+* Although it is a question of taste, `seasonal` is probably better polished visually, e.g. graphical outlier selection is very neat and so is interactive `shiny`-based model discovery.
 * In case of external regressors, `seasonal` does not require writing those to a file as `x12` does.
 It's a minor inconvenience though.
 * `seasonal` has a function `genhol` for easier generation of holiday-related seasonal effects.
-This simple function is really great.
+This simple function is really great if you need to use it.
 * `x12` only provides coefficient estimate table for external regressors, not `AR` or `MA` coefficients contrary to `seasonal`.
 Unless I am missing something, `ARMA` coefficients aren't part of the final `x12` estimated fit object.

 Some advantages of `x12` over `seasonal`:

 * `summary` method in `x12` also provides `M`-quality statistics for the model which is a nice guidance during modelling procedure.
 These statistics are however only available for `X11` method.
 If you estimate an `X11` model with `seasonal`, those statistics can only for now be read in the output file.
 It's also quite nice that `x12` provides a possibility for an extended summary output with `fullSummary=TRUE` option.
 * plotting capabilities are quite similar, though `x12` provides a nice plot with original series combined with forecasts and their confidence band.
 * `x12` takes an `S4`-type `OOP` approach to model estimation.
 While it's not as intuitive as `seasonal`, it gets quite useful if you have to deal with many series sharing similar parametrization. `x12` would also allow easier parallelization via `x12Batch` class.
-It's more a different approach rather than a (dis)advantage.
+It's more a difference in approach rather than a (dis)advantage.

 Feel free to test everything I have discussed to find what suits your workflow best.